philippe-guerit/claude-desktop-memory-bank/doc/usage-and-tools-guide.md

-# Claude Desktop Memory Bank - Usage Guide
+# Claude Desktop Memory Bank - Usage and Tools Guide

-This guide explains how the Claude Desktop Memory Bank works as an autonomous context management system.
+This comprehensive guide explains how to use the Claude Desktop Memory Bank system and provides detailed documentation for all available MCP tools.

 ## Introduction